pingcap/docs-tidb-operator/en/backup-to-pv-using-br.md

     >
     > If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically, so you can omit this step.

-3. Ensure that the NFS server is accessable from your Kubernetes cluster.
+3. Ensure that the NFS server is accessible from your Kubernetes cluster.

 ### Required database account privileges